 Enjoy brainstorming what your real-life "dream garden" would look like.
 What kinds of buildings, plants, and animals would you include?

-Self-Direction: work to achieve goals
+- Skills: Collaboration: meeting challenges together, Self-Direction: work to achieve goals

 - Release date: September 15, 2013

 - Genre: Simulation

 - ESRB rating: NR

 Did we miss something on diversity?

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.

 Suggest an Update

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.See how we rate